 Babies at risk for developmental problems benefit from periodic visits with a neonatologist.
 In Saint Francis Medical Center’s Level III Neonatal Intensive Care Unit (NICU) Developmental Clinic, neonatologists follow up with babies after they are discharged.

-“We see all babies who were born at 34 weeks’ gestation...
+“We see all babies who were...
 Read more

 Jaundice is a yellowish color of the skin and eyes.
 It occurs when a newborn baby has too much bilirubin in his or her blood.
 Bilirubin accumulation results when the body breaks down old red blood cells.
 Almost all newborns have some degree of jaundice, but...
 Read more